-Discover the top things to do in Vang Vieng: from exploring stunning landscapes to swimming in the blue lagoons, this guide will help you plan your trip.
+Discover the top things to do in Vang Vieng.
+This guide will help you plan an unforgettable trip.

-Due to a rapid increase in the number of tourists, Vang Vieng went from being a sleepy village around the end of the 90s to be one of the wildest destinations in South East Asia, known for its “happy menus” and tubing on the Nam Song river.
+Due to a rapid increase in the number of tourists, Vang Vieng went from being a sleepy village around the end of the 90s to one of the wildest destinations in Southeast Asia, known for its “happy menus” and tubing on the Nam Song river.

-After a series of accidents where several tourists died, the local government was pressured to put some limitations on wild parties, and in the last few years, Vang Vieng has tried to rebrand itself as an adventure destination, where you can spend some time partying but also rock climbing, kayaking and exploring the numerous caves in the area.
+After a series of accidents where several tourists died, the local government was pressured to put some limitations on wild parties.
+In the last few years, Vang Vieng has tried to rebrand itself as an adventure destination where you can spend some time partying but also rock climbing, kayaking, and exploring the numerous caves in the area.

 Best time to visit Vang Vieng

 Laos has two distinct seasons: dry and wet.
-The dry season spans from October to April and the wet season from May to September.
-The hottest months are March to July and the rainiest ones are July to September.
+The dry season spans from October to April, and the wet season from May to September.
+The hottest months are from March to July, and the rainiest are from July to September.

 Different activities in Vang Vieng suit different seasons.
 For instance, you can only ride hot air balloons and enjoy the blue lagoons in the dry season.
 But if you want to see green landscapes and go tubing, you might prefer the early wet season.